 Running a tour or activity business during the off-tourist season comes with its own set of challenges.

-Along with a drop in sales, a business may have to cut staff, cut expenses, and refocus their marketing strategy.
+Along with a drop in sales, a business may have to cut staff, cut expenses, and refocus its marketing strategy.

 That’s a lot of changes…